giellalt/lang-liv/liv.md

-Prounoun inflection
+# Prounoun inflection
-Livonian pronouns inflect in the same cases as regular nouns.
+This file documents `affixes/pronouns.lexc`, the file on Livonian pronoun  inflection

-       -    Nouns  ;
+**LEXICON PRON_ = goes to # only.

  LEXICON PRON_MIS  mis:mi 1